Hosea H. Harvey is the General Counsel at America Needs You.

 Where you can find me outside of work: Walking my dog Boba, cooking, cleaning

 Reach out to me with questions about: Benefits and administrative support, professional development

 More about me: Before joining ANY, I worked as the Finance & Operations Assistant for Marketing for Change where I tracked expenses and budgets and provided administrative support.
 I earned my B.S. in Finance from Florida State University in 2018 and am currently based out of the city of my alma mater Tallahassee, Florida.

-As Development Coordinator, I work with the External Affairs team to oversee gift processing and data management, as well as coordinating digital social media campaigns and supporting special events across our national network.
+As Special Events and Individual Giving Manager, I oversee gift processing and data management, as well as leading special events across our national network.